 The net result of these changes is that applications that use Bonjour now generally work between devices on LAWN; however some features of these applications have issues working across LAWN networks.

 In some cases your target devices or libraries are discovered, selectable, and you appear to be able to connect, but no content appears.
 While the AppleTV should not require Internet access for this to work, in some cases authenticating the AppleTV on LAWN resolves the issue https://auth.lawn.gatech.edu/index.php.
 NOTE: To authenticate your AppleTV to LAWN you need to know the MAC address of your AppleTV, which is located in the Settings->General->About and is called "WiFi Address" when GTother, and "Ethernet Address" when plugged into a wired LAWN port.
 Remember that the device needs to be authenticatated each time it is connected to GTother or a LAWN port.

 You can request LAWN Device Registration to have your AppleTV automatically register itself on the network if your device is connecting to GTother or a wired LAWN port.

 Please contribute to the forums on this page to communicate feedback based on your experiences, including working and non-working configurations/features.
 Send other feedback to firstname.lastname@example.org

-Please note that the forums are not meant as a replacement for the official OIT help system REMEDY (which can be reached via email, firstname.lastname@example.org, or via Web at http://remedy.gatech.edu/request.html).
+Please note that the forums are not meant as a replacement for the official OIT help system ServiceDesk (which can be reached via email, email@example.com, or via the phone at 404-894-7173).

 You must Login to LAWN Forums in order to post to this forum (HTTP cookies required).